lgeurts/lgeurts.github.io/_posts/2022-10-03-optimizing-ubuntu-22.04-jammy-jellyfish.md

 ### Activate the zram system kernel function

-zram can be used to replace the /swap.img swap file alltogether.
-Enabling zram may cause conflicts with zswap, which is enabled by default.
+Zram can be used to replace the /swap.img file alltogether.
+Enabling zram could cause conflicts with zswap, which is enabled by default.

 So we need to firstly disable it.
 ```